 Building Momentum: Full Report

-Whether you're entering the workforce for the first time or are looking to change careers, choosing a career can be intimidating.
+Whether you're entering the workforce for the first time or are looking for a change, choosing a career can be intimidating.
 It's a big decision that depends on many factors.
 The process begins with self-evaluation—considering your needs, goals, personality, and interests.

 The good news is that there are many paths to good-paying careers that offer stability, opportunities for growth, and a great quality of life—careers with prominent Houston-area companies.
 And, success does not require a four-year college degree.